-When we visit Asheville on a sunny day in the early spring, there is a positive energy that everyone seems to share.
+When we visit Asheville on a sunny day in the early spring, everyone’s positive energy seems to flow.
 People smile and nod or even stop to chat with strangers.
 It’s lovely to enjoy a break from the cold weather and gray skies.
-Blossoming trees, greening earth, and new flowers make you feel as if you are walking through a storybook.
+Blossoming trees, greening earth, and new flowers make you feel like walking through a storybook.

 We escaped into the Grove Arcade to take a break from the windy streets outside.
 Many others had the same idea.

-Our purpose for visiting Asheville on Saturday was to dine at a restaurant we recently learned about from a reader of the blog.
-The Golden Fleece, located in the shadow of the Grove Park Inn, is a delightfully quaint restaurant offering many locally sourced menu items.
+Our purpose for visiting Asheville on Saturday was to dine at a restaurant we recently learned about from the blog reader.
+The Golden Fleece, located in the Grove Park Inn’s shadow, is a delightfully quaint restaurant offering many locally sourced menu items.

 We arrived well ahead of our reservation time so that we could visit the Grovewood Gallery.
 The Museums open in April, but the Gallery and grounds were a delight.